 The DQWG are able to review Product Specification packages for internal consistency as well as compare models with the S-101 ENC model and evaluate the data quality section.
 Developers are recommended to send mature pre-approval Product Specification packages to the DQWG Chair requesting such review.
 Decisions about whether or not to apply changes recommended by the DQWG or address issues identified in cross-product comparisons are made by the Product Specification development team.

-Verification process for feature and portrayal cataogues
+Verification process for feature and portrayal catalogues

 Validation of feature and portrayal catalogues against schemas is not necessarily sufficient to detect all inconsistencies and incompatibilities with other product specifications, nor against a number of other issues that might exist.
 Further, the inclusion of a fully featured programming language in the portrayal catalogue structure, Lua, poses a serious cyber security risk requiring management and mitigation measures.

-Formal processes for this are yet to be formalised by the respective working groups and IHO Secretariat.
+Formal processes for this are yet to be formalized by the respective working groups and IHO Secretariat.
 In the interim, the following procedure for external validation of feature and portrayal catalogues is proposed;

 The Project Team drafts product specification, feature, and portrayal catalogues